 How surprising!
-Along with properly denying to be the Messiah or "The Prophet," he also denies being Elijah and says he is someone else Isaiah spoke of.
+Along with properly denying to be the Messiah or "The Prophet," John the Baptist also denies being Elijah.
+Instead he says he is someone else who Isaiah spoke of.

-Notice that Jesus contributed seemingly contradictory statements on Elijah, too:
+Notice that Jesus also gave seemingly contradictory statements on Elijah, too:

 Matthew 17:10 (HCSB) — 10 So the disciples questioned Him, “Why then do the scribes say that Elijah must come first?”
 11 “Elijah is coming and will restore everything,” He replied 12 But I tell you: Elijah has already come, and they didn’t recognize him.
 [John the Baptist]

-Although Jesus identified John as Elijah, he also said, "Elijah is coming and will restore everything."
-This is unmistakably a future tense statement which negates John being the fulfillment of Elijah.
+Although Jesus identified John the Baptist as Elijah, at the same time he also said, "Elijah is coming and will restore everything."
+This is unmistakably a future tense statement which negates John being the full/total fulfillment of Elijah.
 Or does it?

-To sum up we have two votes that John was Elijah (Gabriel and Jesus) and two votes that he was not Elijah or was not the only or final Elijah (John and Jesus).
+To sum up we have two votes that John was Elijah (from Gabriel and Jesus) and two votes that he was not Elijah or was not the only or final Elijah (from John and Jesus).